Making the Transition to Management

 Sharing confidential information.
 In your new role as a manager, you will probably have access to confidential employee information and personnel records as well as confidential company information.
 Be careful never to share confidential information with anyone, either at home or in the workplace.

 Blaming upper management for unpopular decisions.
 Managers are often asked to announce and explain new company policies to their employees.
 Managers who disparage unpopular new policies by using phrases like, “they are making us do this,” undermine both their own influence and the company’s ability to drive change.
-If you disagree with a policy, discuss your concerns privately with your manager.
+If you disagree with a policy, talk with your manager about your concerns privately.
 Make sure you understand the company’s reasons for initiating the policy.
 When communicating the policies, explain them clearly so that employees can understand why the policies are being introduced, even if they do not agree with them.

 Providing preferential treatment to favourite employees.
 Effective managers spend a reasonable amount of time with each of their employees and make sure assignments are fairly distributed and rotated.
 Of course, you will have some employees who you feel more positive about, but this should not be evident to your employees.
 Real friends who are now your employees will not expect preferential treatment.
 If you have usually eaten lunch or taken breaks with friends in your department, you still can, occasionally, as long as you also spend similar amounts of time with all your employees.